The ArcGIS Image Analyst extension provides tools with which to analyze imagery data.

 The Motion Imagery toolset contains tools for managing, processing, and analyzing motion imagery, including full motion video data.

-The tools in the Multidimensional Analysis toolset allow you to perform analysis on scientific data across multiple variables and dimensions.
+The Multidimensional Analysis toolset contains tools for performing analysis on scientific data across multiple variables and dimensions.

 With the Overlay analysis toolset you can weight and overlay several rasters to create a single summary raster result.